Cardhouse Old Mastodon Otto EPS Links Cardhouse Tip Jar Cardhouse Tip Jar Default Shapes

 The game originally was just PVE.
 But the developers are a bunch of PVPers, so they found it "boring" ("IT'S BORING") and spent two or three years re-tooling it so PVP was a component of the game.
 The CEO has also said that PVP wasn't the focus of the game, it's just there to bring "tension."
 Which of course is horse puckey.
 There's no tension when I'm looting a crate in the corner of a closet and someone is standing at the door blasting me.
 "Oh hello do you need -- I'm dead."
 It's quick, and so far I've had the extreme fortune that of the ~15 times I've been knocked out, the PVPer hasn't said a thing to me.
 This is for a number of reasons, but again, grateful I don't have to listen to some racist squeaker as is happening on the regular.
 Lately I've been hitting the mute button when I get downed by a player, I don't need to be reminded of how much people suck ... plenty of that going around.

 The developers were so not ready for cooperative PVE even though that was what the game was originally.
 When randos started teaming up to fight the ro-bot enemies instead of each other during one of their pre-release public server tests, they were shocked, that sort of emergent behavior had never reared its head during their internal playtests ("BORING").
 Yeah that's right, some people don't want to shoot other people.
 Some people aren't wired like PVPers that need that dopamine hit or else it's BORING.
 Odd innit.
-It's a common problem in this world ("Earth"): people think everyone is wired like them.
+It's a common problem in this world ("Earth"): people think everyone else is wired like they are.
 Have we not taken the lessons of the hit TV show Diff'rent Strokes to heart?
 "It takes diff'rent strokes to move the world."

 There are items in the game that you need.
 There are some items that are like bottlenecks: you want to do X, but you can't until you get a specific item, or multiples of the item, or a group of items.
 Okay.
 There are certain containers/places/times/conditions when you have more of a chance of finding specific items.
 Here's the problem.
 It's exceedingly clear that the developers came up with a loot pool, then assigned the likliehood of getting that item when you open a container, then modified that according to place/time/condition.
 And that's it!
 Good luck!
 Two things wrong with that.
 (A) You can run an "empty" loadout.
 This means you are going into a round empty-handed.
 No gun, no nothing.
 You are given one "safe pocket."
 You put anything in it (only enough room for one thing) and if you're then knocked out, you will still have it in your inventory.
 So people do "naked runs" for items.
 They run to the specific containers, open them all; if they find the item, whoosh, into the safe pocket, then they knock themselves out.
 Now let's say it's a rare item.
 For Reasons, recently, mushrooms became a hot commodity.
 On one map, there's one tree that spawns mushrooms.
 You would go there, and right by the tree, five-six bodies of people who got to the tree, grabbed mushrooms, and knocked themselves out.
 Or, they got to the tree, saw that the mushrooms were all gone, and knocked themselves out so they could start another exciting round of running to a tree.